 Changes to our Privacy Notice

+When and if we make any changes to this Privacy Notice that you need to know about, we’ll let you know, otherwise we won’t bother you with nonsense.
 We hope the above was easy to read and clear to understand and that you are now confident that we process your data with the care and attention it deserves.

-To find out how we can create a similarly stunning piece of non-legalese privacy notice for you, or other impressive legal documentation on regulatory compliance, you may contact us at: contact[at]Excellium-services[dot]com.
+To find out how we can create a similarly stunning pieces of non-legalese privacy notices for you, or other impressive legal documentation on regulatory compliance, you may contact us at: contact[at]excellium-services[dot]com.

 Last updated: 01 October 2022